jengalas/pz-adventures-jekyll/_posts/2023/2023-11-26-sunday-hunting.md

 Something else of interest is that the walls of the old service station mentioned in the benchmark description are still here!
 The remnants of the building are on the north side of the highway, and can even be seen on Google Street View.
 I haven't yet been able to find out anything more about the service station, but the name CHICCO can be seen in the concrete.

 I've been intrigued by this area for a while, given its proximity to the old Erie Railroad Jessup Branch viaduct, Elmhurst Boulevard, and the former town of Greenville (abandoned due to the original construction of the aforementioned I-380 bridges).
+I would love for us to return in warmer conditions to investigate further.
+For one thing, there is a small furnace or oven near the Chicco station, just a bit higher on the hill and to the east.
+I'm looking forward to exploring that close up.